Lost-Outpost/dragonborn/README.md

 ### Pagefile in prevention of memory crashes

 Bigger Skyrim modlists need a lot of memory, and when there is not enough available it may fail allocating more.
 To fix this, you'll want to have a bigger <a href="PAGEFILE.md" target="_blank">pagefile</a>.

+## Steam Deck

+This modlist can be played on Steam Deck and special care has been taken to make sure performance is acceptable there.
+You can view the steam deck install instructions [here](https://github.com/Omni-guides/Wabbajack-Modlist-Linux/wiki/Skyrim-Dragonborn) after you finish the normal install.

 # Updating